AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 #Cluster template

-With the Cluster Template feature we enabled users to maintain cluster configuration as a code.
+With the Cluster Template feature we enable users to maintain cluster configuration as code.

 Cluster template is defined as a YAML file which describes cluster configuration.
 It is possible to pre-define replication groups, contexts, metadata, applications (with tokens), users and their roles and that configuration can be shared across teams.